danishiq27/Designing-Information-Retrieval-System/README.md

 Boolean Retrieval - Exact term matching with AND logic

 BM25 - Probabilistic relevance scoring

-TF-IDF - Vector space model with cosine similarity

-Hybrid - BM25 recall + TF-IDF precision ranking
+TF-IDF - Vector space model with cosine similarity Hybrid - BM25 recall + TF-IDF precision ranking

 Advanced Features
 Phrase search using quotes ("stock market")
 News type filtering (business/sports)
 Comprehensive evaluation framework
 Performance comparison charts

 📈 Expected Output
 When you run the notebook, you'll see:

 System Statistics - Document count, vocabulary size, etc.

-Method Comparison - All 4 methods tested on 10 queries

-Performance Analysis - Speed and result count comparisons

-Advanced Features Demo - Phrase search and filtering examples
+Method Comparison - All 4 methods tested on 10 queries Performance Analysis - Speed and result count comparisons Advanced Features Demo - Phrase search and filtering examples

 ⏱️ Performance Metrics
 Based on our evaluation:

 Boolean: Fastest (0.0014s avg) but no ranking
 BM25: Good balance (0.0055s avg) with probabilistic scoring
 TF-IDF: Moderate speed (0.0031s avg) with vector similarity
 Hybrid: Most sophisticated (0.0083s avg) with best ranking quality

 🐛 Troubleshooting
 Common Issues
-NLTK Download Errors: The code includes fallback tokenization

-Encoding Issues: Automatic encoding detection handles most cases

-Memory Limits: For large collections, reduce max_features in TF-IDF
+NLTK Download Errors: The code includes fallback tokenization Encoding Issues: Automatic encoding detection handles most cases Memory Limits: For large collections, reduce max_features in TF-IDF

 Getting Help
 If you encounter issues:
 Check that all dependencies are installed
 Ensure Articles.csv is in the correct directory
 Run cells in order (don't skip any)

+👨‍💻 Author
+Danish iqbal
+GitHub: danishiq27
+Project: Information Retrieval and Text Mining Assignment

+📄 License
+This project is for academic purposes as part of Information Retrieval and Text Mining assignment.

+**Save this as `README.md`** (not .txt) in your GitHub repository.
+GitHub automatically renders Markdown files with proper formatting, making it look professional and easy to read.
+If you specifically need a .txt file instead, let me know and I'll provide a plain text version!